 - A speaker mode where windows enlarge when speaking so that everyone is still visible

-- The ability for online meeting platforms to pick up Sign Language as easily as spoken language
+- The ability for online meeting platforms to pick up Sign Language as quickly as a spoken language

 As online meeting platforms continue to develop their newest features, keeping all users in mind is key.
 A more inclusive meeting space means that more ideas are being shared.
 Collaboration is essential for innovation.

 We built KUDO with inclusion at its core.
 Our mission- to connect people and businesses worldwide by removing language barriers, is about accessibility regardless of language ability.
 This includes sign language.
-With every new feature we develop, we hope to ease communication across the board.
+We hope to ease communication across the board with every new feature we develop.